April 26-28, 2019

 join the getaway

-Due to abundant interest in this year’s getaway, Sara will be using a lottery system for attendees.
-Past participants will be given priority.
+Due to abundant interest in this year’s getaway, Sara will be first accommodate folks who attended the retreat last year.
 Additional entries will be selected at random.
-For up-to-date information, visit the Ravelry thread.
+To ask questions or find out more, i visit the Ravelry thread.